Arnold Aging Lecture

 About the Lecture

-The Annual Arnold Aging Lecture is sponsored by the Office for the Study of Aging (OSA) and the Gerry Sue and Norman J. Arnold Institute on Aging.
-The Annual Arnold Lecture’s goal is to promote healthy aging across the lifespan through current research by topic experts.
-The Lecture is offered to the public and UofSC students, faculty and staff without charge.
+The Arnold Aging Lecture is sponsored by the Office for the Study of Aging and the Gerry Sue and Norman J. Arnold Institute on Aging.
+The lecture’s goal is to promote healthy aging across the lifespan through sharing of current research by topic experts in the field.
+The lecture is offered to the public and USC students, faculty, and staff without charge.

 Past Lectures